synonymdev/backpack-host-old/README.md

 *This is alpha software: this should __not__ be used in production and breaking changes may occur without warning*

-An encrypted backup service with using a Password-Authenticated Key Agreement based on SPAKE2+EE https://github.com/jedisct1/spake2-ee, meaning client's passwords are neither transmitted nor stored on the server.
+backpack-host is an encrypted backup service that uses a Password-Authenticated Key Agreement based on SPAKE2+EE https://github.com/jedisct1/spake2-ee, meaning client's passwords are neither transmitted nor stored on the server.

 ## Usage